FedeDP/libmodule/docs/src/module.rst

   Check current module's state

-  :param: :c:type:`enum module_states` state: state we are interested in.
+  :param state: state we are interested in.
+  :type state: :c:type:`enum module_states`
-  :returns: false (0) if module'state is not 'state', true (1) if it is.
+  :returns: false (0) if module'state is not 'state', true (1) if it is and MOD_ERR on error.

 .. c:macro:: m_start(fd)

   Start a module by polling on fd

-  :param: :c:type:`int` fd: fd to be polled.
+  :param fd: fd to be polled.
+  :type fd: :c:type:`int`
-  :returns: 0 if no error happened, < 0 if any error happened.
+  :returns: MOD_OK if no error happened, MOD_ERR if any error happened.

 .. c:macro:: m_pause(void)

   Pause module's polling

-  :returns: 0 if no error happened, < 0 if any error happened.
+  :returns: MOD_OK if no error happened, MOD_ERR if any error happened.

 .. c:macro:: m_resume(void)

   Resume module's polling

-  :returns: 0 if no error happened, < 0 if any error happened.
+  :returns: MOD_OK if no error happened, MOD_ERR if any error happened.

 .. c:macro:: m_stop(void)

   Stop module's polling by closing its fd

-  :returns: 0 if no error happened, < 0 if any error happened.
+  :returns: MOD_OK if no error happened, MOD_ERR if any error happened.

 .. c:macro:: m_become(new_recv)

   Change recv callback to recv_new_recv

-  :param: new_recv: new module's recv; the function has suffix \recv_ concatenated with new_recv.
+  :param new_recv: new module's recv; the function has suffix \recv_ concatenated with new_recv.
+  :type new_recv: untyped
+  :returns: MOD_OK if no error happened, MOD_ERR if any error happened.

 .. c:macro:: m_unbecome(void)

   Reset to default recv poll callback

+  :returns: MOD_OK if no error happened, MOD_ERR if any error happened.

 .. c:macro:: m_set_userdata(userdata)

   Set userdata for this module; userdata will be passed as parameter to recv callback.

-  :param: :c:type:`const void *` userdata: module's new userdata.
+  :param userdata: module's new userdata.
+  :type userdata: :c:type:`const void *`
+  :returns: MOD_OK if no error happened, MOD_ERR if any error happened.

-.. c:macro:: m_log(fmt, ...)
+.. c:macro:: m_log(fmt, args)

   Logger for this module.
 Call it the same way you'd call printf

-  :param: :c:type:`const char *` fmt: log's format.
+  :param fmt: log's format.
-  :param ...: variadic argument.
+  :param args: variadic argument.
+  :type fmt: :c:type:`const char *`
+  :type args: :c:type:`variadic`
+  :returns: MOD_OK if no error happened, MOD_ERR if any error happened.

 Module less-easy API
 --------------------